-- (3) For subsection (2), if the subsidiary is a trustee of a trust, the unencumbered value of the Queensland land-holdings of the corporation on the winding up of all the subsidiaries is the greatest proportion of the unencumbered value of the land-holdings in Queensland of the trust that the corporation could derive at any time from the trust without regard to the liabilities of any of the subsidiaries. - (4) Without limiting subsection (3), land-holdings may be derived by- - (a) the fulfilment of a condition; or - (b) the outcome of a contingency; or - (c) the exercise or non-exercise of a power or discretion. - (5) To remove any doubt it is declared that land-holdings may be derived by the corporation even if a subsidiary of the corporation is a beneficiary of a trust. - (6) If there is more than 1 subsidiary of the corporation that is a beneficiary of a trust, for subsection (2), the proportion of the unencumbered value of the Queensland land-holdings that may be derived from the trust must not be more than the whole.
+- (b) if the subsidiary is a unit trust, the greatest proportion of the unencumbered value of the land-holdings in Queensland that the landholder would be entitled to under sections 161A(1), (2) and 161B(1) as if- - (i) a reference to a person were a reference to the landholder mentioned in this section; and - (ii) a reference to a listed unit trust were a reference to the subsidiary; or - (c) if the subsidiary is a trustee of a trust other than a unit trust-the greatest proportion of the unencumbered value of the land-holdings in Queensland of the trust that the landholder could derive at any time from the trust without regard to the liabilities of any of the subsidiaries. - (4) Without limiting subsection (3)(c), land-holdings may be derived by- - (a) the fulfilment of a condition; or - (b) the outcome of a contingency; or - (c) the exercise or non-exercise of a power or discretion. - (5) To remove any doubt it is declared that land-holdings may be derived by the landholder even if a subsidiary of the landholder is a beneficiary of a trust. - (6) If there is more than 1 subsidiary of the landholder that is a beneficiary of a trust, for subsection (2), the proportion of the unencumbered value of the Queensland land-holdings that may be derived from the trust must not be more than the whole.

-183 Land transferred for shares to be disregarded
+183 Land transferred for shares or units to be disregarded

-- (1) This section applies if the relevant acquisition is the issue of shares to a person in the following circumstances- - (a) the shares are issued to the person in consideration of a transfer of land to the corporation by the person; - (b) transfer duty is paid for the transfer; - (c) the land is not the only land of the corporation; - (d) the person is not the only shareholder of the corporation.
+(1) This section applies if the relevant acquisition is the issue of shares or units by a landholder to a person in the following circumstances-

-(2) In working out the unencumbered value of the Queensland land-holdings of a land rich corporation, the value of the land must be disregarded.
+- (a) the shares or units are issued to the person in consideration of a transfer of land to the landholder by the person; - (b) transfer duty is paid for the transfer; - (c) the land is not the only land of the landholder; - (d) the person is not the only shareholder or unit holder of the landholder. - (2) In working out the unencumbered value of the Queensland land-holdings of the landholder, the value of the land must be disregarded.